@thingts/fs-path - v2.0.0

 Returns this

-A new path instance with the segments appended
+A new instance with the segments appended and resulting path normalized.

 const a1 = new AbsolutePath('/project/demo')